Design Principles

 Use data to guide your choices.
 Ensure that each decision is grounded in evidence rather than assumptions.

-Design for inclusion
+Design for everyone

 Prioritize accessible design.
-Consider the diverse range of user needs, such as varying abilities, technical literacy, languages, and backgrounds.
+Consider the range of user needs, such as varying abilities, technical literacy, languages, and backgrounds.

 Reduce complexity